 Key takeaways

-Semenax, a male enhancement supplement, claims to increase semen volume
+Semenax, a male enhancement supplement, claims to increase semen volume and orgasm intensity.

-Talk to a healthcare professional before starting any supplements, especially if you have underlying health conditions or take other medications
+Talk to a healthcare professional before starting any supplements, especially if you have underlying health conditions or take other medications.

 Here's what we'll cover